motherofpancho/Early-Warning-System-for-Gender-Based-Violence/README.md

 This repository contains the development of an Early Warning Model designed to identify the risk of judicial process interruption ("Non-Reporting") in cases of gender-based violence.

 The model was developed using data provided by the Dirección General de Género of the Municipality of Bahía Blanca, as part of the Machine Learning course of the Data Science Specialization (UNLaM).
 The system is a technical research proposal and is not currently in operational use.

+This repository presents the development of an Early Warning System (EWS) designed to support evidence-informed decision-making in gender-based violence prevention.
+Developed using anonymized administrative data provided by the Dirección General de Género of the Municipality of Bahía Blanca, the project demonstrates how data science methods can be translated into practical tools for identifying women at greater risk of disengaging from institutional protection pathways.

 The analysis demonstrated how failures in administrative recording (such as the lack of geographic or housing data) act as critical predictors of the victim's disconnection from the judicial system.
 The main value of the project lies in:
 * **Invisibility Detection:** Identifying that the lack of data is not "noise", but a sign of vulnerability.